 Q: As of what date do businesses calculate their headcount?

-A: As indicated in the SBA and Treasury’s April 6, 2020 Frequently Asked Questions (FAQs), Borrowers may choose to calculate their headcount using (1) their average employment from the previous 12 months, (2) from calendar year 2019 or (3) the average number of employees per pay period in the 12 completed calendar months prior to the date of the loan application (or the average number of employees for each of the pay periods that the business has been in operation, if it has not been in operation for 12 months).
+A: As indicated in the SBA and Treasury’s April 6, 2020 Frequently Asked Questions (FAQs), Borrowers may choose to calculate their headcount using the average number of employees (1) during the previous 12 months prior to the date of the PPP loan application, (2) per month during calendar year 2019 or (3) per pay period in the 12 completed calendar months prior to the date of the loan application (or the average number of employees for each of the pay periods that the business has been in operation, if it has not been in operation for 12 months).

 Q: How does a business determine its “affiliates”?

 A: “Affiliate” status is determined under current SBA regulations, which provide generally for a broad definition based on control.
 Concerns and entities are affiliates of each other when one controls or has power to control the other, or a third party or parties controls or has power to control both.
 It does not matter whether control is exercised, so long as the power to control exists.
 Control/affiliation is a facts and circumstances test that includes both affirmative and negative control.
 Parties with significant equity, negative covenants, board seats, blocking rights, and other shareholder/contractual rights are generally considered affiliates, even when they don’t have a majority voting control or control of the board.
 Additional guidance from the SBA and Treasury on affiliate status was issued on April 3, 2020.
 Such guidance can be found here.

 Q: If a business has financing available elsewhere is it still eligible for a PPP loan?